-Alyssa Brode is a versatile soprano who recently relocated to Philadelphia from Los Angeles where she frequented such opera companies as Pacific Opera Project and Capitol Opera.
-Her prominent opera credits include the Fairy Godmother (Massenet’s Cendrillon), Violetta (La traviata), Laetitia (The Old Maid and the Thief) and Gretel (Hansel and Gretel).
+Alyssa Brode is a versatile soprano newly based in Philadelphia, PA.
+Previously located in Los Angeles, she frequented such opera companies as Pacific Opera Project and Capitol Opera.
+Her prominent opera credits include the Fairy Godmother (Massenet’s Cendrillon), Adina (L’elisir d’amore), Musetta (La bohème), Laetitia (The Old Maid and the Thief) and Gretel (Hansel and Gretel).

 Alyssa’s 2016 season brought her role debut as Violetta in La traviata with Capitol Opera.
 She also debuted with the Los Angeles Metropolitan Opera—as the First Lady in Die Zauberflöte and the Sandman in Hansel and Gretel—and with Independent Opera Company in their double bill of two rarely-performed operas: Rameau’s Pigmalion and Rachmaninoff’s Aleko.
 In March of 2016, Alyssa returned to Pacific Opera Project to cover the role of Valencienne (“Valentine”) in their Old West-themed production of The Merry Widow.